Crypto exchange liquidations: mechanism and how to avoid them

 Adding margin to push back the liquidation price of a losing position is one of the most expensive mistakes in trading.
 It turns a small managed loss into a catastrophic one.
 If your trade thesis was wrong, exit — don't keep it artificially alive.

-Macro releases, FOMC, inflation prints, influencer tweets — these events create sharp moves that can hit your liquidation levels in seconds.
+Macro releases, FOMC, inflation prints, influencer tweets — these events create sharp moves that can hit your liquidation levels in seconds even on a clean setup.
 If you have leveraged positions, reduce or close them before these events.
+Alternatively, lower your leverage (and therefore your notional) for the duration of the event while keeping your engaged margin constant.

 Liquidation heatmaps: an under-used tool